-First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2012.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2013.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
-Admitted applicants should include wait-listed students who were subsequently offered admission.

-C1 Total first-time, first-year (freshman) men who applied 1293 C1 Total first-time, first-year (freshman) women who applied 1246 C1 Total first-time, first-year (freshman) men who were admitted 833 C1 Total first-time, first-year (freshman) women who were admitted 935 - C1 Total full-time, first-time, first-year (freshman) men who enrolled 181 C1 Total part-time, first-time, first-year (freshman) men who enrolled 0 C1 Total full-time, first-time, first-year (freshman) women who enrolled 170 C1 Total part-time, first-time, first-year (freshman) women who enrolled 0
+Admitted applicants should include wait-listed students withdrawn (by applicant of institution).
+Admitted applicants shou na mciade wan-ns C1 Total first-time, first-year (freshman) men who applied 1243 C1 Total first-time, first-year (freshman) women who applied 1290 C1 Total first-time, first-year (freshman) men who were admitted 811 C1 Total first-time, first-year (freshman) women who were admitted 926 C1 Total full-time, first-time, first-year (freshman) men who enrolled 185 C1 Total part-time, first-time, first-year (freshman) men who enrolled 0 C1 Total full-time, first-time, first-year (freshman) women who enrolled 192 C1 Total part-time, first-time, first-year (freshman) women who enrolled 0

-C2 Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)
+Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)

-Yes No C2 Do you have a policy of placing students on a waiting list? Х C2 If yes, please answer the questions below for Fall 2012 admissions: - C2 Number of qualified applicants offered a placed on waiting list 141 C2 Number accepting a place on the waiting list 30 C2 Number of wait-listed students admitted 9 C2 Is your waiting list ranked? no
+Yes No C2 Do you have a policy of placing students on a waiting list?
+X C2 If yes, please answer the questions below for Fall 2013 admissions: C2 Number of qualified applicants offered a placed on waiting list 178 C2 Number accepting a place on the waiting list 38 C2 Number of wait-listed students admitted 10 C2 Is your waiting list ranked? no

-- If yes, do you release that information to students? - C2 Do you release that information to school counselors?
+- C2 If yes, do you release that information to students? - C2 Do you release that information to school counselors?